odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Note that we use the DI container to build the Slim App instance and to load the application settings.
-This allows us to configure the infrastructure services, like the database connection mailer etc. within the DI container.
+This allows us to configure the infrastructure services, like the database connection, mailer etc. within the DI container.

 ## Bootstrap